 Development of new equipment that will meet the new blocking requirements will require:

-Revision of standards related to aeronautical equipment: The process of updating ARINC characteristics 741, 761, and 781,is under way, with an expected completion date of March 2019.
-A proposal to update the MOPS (RTCA DO210 & DO262, EUROCAE ED243) and MASPS (RTCA DO343, EUROCAE ED242) has been submitted and accepted as an agenda item in September 2018.
+Revision of standards related to aeronautical equipment: The process of updating ARINC characteristics 741 [13], 761 [14] and 781 [15] is under way, with an expected completion date of March 2019.
+A proposal to update the MOPS (RTCA DO-210D [16] & DO-262C [17] , EUROCAE ED-243 [18]) and MASPS (RTCA DO-343 [19], EUROCAE ED-242 [20]) has been submitted and accepted as an agenda item in September 2018.
 If accepted, the necessary updates to these standards will be performed throughout 2019.

 Revision of standards related to maritime equipment, noting that this might require the availability of an ITU-R Recommendation as a basis.
 The IEC standards, for receiver performance as well as the ETSI Standards refer to the satellite operator's equipment standards.
 A new mask defined by ITU-R through a recommendation might facilitate the development of a new receiver blocking requirement applicable to new terminals worldwide.